Ear: Hearing loss

 Otitis media complications can lead to hearing loss.

 Causes of conductive hearing loss include an ear canal blocked by earwax, ossicles that are fixed together or absent, or holes in the eardrum.
 Conductive hearing loss may also result from middle ear inflammation causing fluid build-up in the normally air-filled space, such as by otitis media.
 Tympanoplasty is the general name of the operation to repair the middle ear's eardrum and ossicles.
 Grafts from muscle fascia are ordinarily used to rebuild an intact eardrum.
-Sometimes artificial ear bones are placed to substitute for damaged ones, or a disrupted ossicular chain is rebuilt in order to conduct sound effectively.
+Sometimes artificial ear bones are placed to substitute for damaged ones, or in ossiculoplasty a disrupted ossicular chain is rebuilt in order to conduct sound effectively.

-Hearing aids or cochlear implants may be used if the hearing loss is severe or prolonged.
-Hearing aids work by amplifying the sound of the local environment and are best suited to conductive hearing loss.
-Cochlear implants transmit the sound that is heard as if it were a nervous signal, bypassing the cochlea.
-Active middle ear implants send sound vibrations to the ossicles in the middle ear, bypassing any non-functioning parts of the outer and middle ear.
+A hearing aid may be used if the hearing loss (sensorineural) results from damage to the inner ear hair cells.
+Hearing aids work by amplifying the sound of the local environment.
+For more severe hearing loss of this type, a cochlear implant is a surgical option.
+Other implant options for all types of hearing loss are a middle ear implant, that sends sound vibrations to the ossicles in the middle ear, and a bone-anchored hearing aid (BAHA) system that conducts sound directly to the cochlea.